Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

 \subsection{Corrections for experimental effects}

-The raw $\pt$ and $\pz$ distributions must be corrected for (1) contamination by background events, (2) reconstruction inefficiency and the smearing caused by finite position and energy resolutions, (3) geometrical acceptance and branching ratio of $\pizero$ decay, and (4) the loss due to multihit $\pizero$.
+The raw $\pt$ and $\pz$ distributions of $\pizero$s are corrected for: (1) contamination by background events, (2) reconstruction inefficiency and the smearing caused by finite position and energy resolutions, (3) geometrical acceptance and the branching ratio of $\pizero$ decay, and (4) the efficiency of the multi-hit $\pizero$ cut.
+We now discuss each of these corrections in some detail.